-While some people can feel mildly ill for a few days after receiving the flu vaccine, it’s important to remember that getting a flu shot does not cause the flu.
+While some people may feel mildly ill for a few days after receiving the flu vaccine, it’s important to remember that getting a flu shot does not cause the flu

 How long until I feel better?

-Most people recover within one to two weeks.
+Most people recover within 1 to 2 weeks.
 However, influenza can cause more serious illness if you have a weakened immune system or a chronic medical condition like diabetes or heart disease.
 The flu can also be more serious for children, the elderly, and pregnant women.